Agents#

 }

-Installing tools for an agent#
+Installing tools, skills, and knowledge for an agent#

 agentpm install

-• Resolves versions.
+• Resolves tool, skill, and knowledge versions.

 • Downloads tool artifacts and prepares them under: .agentpm/tools/<namespace>/<name>/<version>